tvrzna/emptty/README.md

 This tag disables dependency on PAM.
 In Linux it switch to basic authentication with `shadow`.
 For OpenBSD there is simple `bsd_auth` authentication.

 #### noxlib
-This tag disables dependency on libx11, could be useful, if only Waylend desktop is expected to be used.
+This tag disables dependency on libx11, could be useful, if only Wayland desktop is expected to be used.

 #### noutmp
 This tag disables dependency on UTMP/UTMPX.
 Its implementation is different by each libc/distro, this provides ability to build if incompatibility occurs.